Yieldra/.github/profile/README.md

 ## Overview

-YieldUSD is a decentralized protocol that enables users to earn 5% APY on USDC deposits through yUSD tokens, with yield accruing in real-time.
+Yieldra is a decentralized protocol that enables users to earn 5% APY on USDC deposits through yUSD tokens, with yield accruing in real-time.
 Designed for simplicity and security, it offers the most straightforward way to generate passive income in DeFi without lockup periods.

 ## 🔗 Project Links